Vietnam.vn - Nền tảng quảng bá Việt Nam

 Japan's defense industry has more than 1,000 companies involved in the production of fighter planes and tanks, and more than 8,000 companies involved in the production of destroyers.

-Japan currently restricts exports of lethal equipment, but the government is considering easing those restrictions to allow more exports.
-So a unified standard would help companies secure sales channels.
+Japanese regulations currently restrict exports of lethal equipment.
+However, the government is considering easing those restrictions to allow more exports, so a unified standard would help companies secure sales channels.

 Source link